Who can contact the committee?

-On evaluating research project submissions, the committee bases its work on applicable legislation and the Guidelines for research ethics on human remains (The National Committee for Research Ethics on Human Remains, 2014).
-The overarching framework for these guidelines is the NESH Guidelines for Research Ethics in the Social Sciences, Humanities, Law and Theology (NESH, 2016).
+On evaluating research project submissions, the committee bases its work on applicable legislation and the Guidelines for research ethics on human remains (The National Committee for Research Ethics on Human Remains, 2014), Guidelines for Research Ethics in the Social Sciences and the Humanities (NESH, 2021), .
 These are national resources for research ethics within the relevant disciplines, and the committee encourages applicants to get thoroughly familiarized with these.

 Several laws and regulations regulate the handling of human remains.
 The applicant should be familiar with these and must abide by applicable laws and regulations.
 The committee’s guidelines on the discovery of human remains (Skjelettutvalget, 2018) (Norwegian only) provide an overview of the legislation in this field.